-Professor Tunstall also has research interests in poststructuralism (especially Michel Foucault), social ontology, and postcolonial theory.
-His interest in poststructuralism and postcolonial theory led him to be a co-editor of a volume on Orientalist Writers for The Dictionary of Literary Biography with his colleague and friend, Dr. Coeli Fitzpatrick.
+His interest in poststructuralism and postcolonial theory led him to co-edit of a volume on Orientalist Writers for The Dictionary of Literary Biography with his colleague and friend, Dr. Coeli Fitzpatrick.
 Their selection of Orientalist writers to be featured in this volume has been influenced by Edward Said’s Orientalism.
 However, they admit that Said’s genealogy of Orientalism excludes entire traditions of Orientalist writings and scholarship (e.g., 19th century Nordic Orientalism and German Orientalism).
 Accordingly, they included some entries on these excluded Orientalist traditions in their volume.

-Professor Tunstall’s latest research project is a multidisciplinary comparative study of Josiah Royce’s concept of wise provincialism and William Henry Ferris’ romantic black nationalism.
+Professor Tunstall’s latest research project is a multidisciplinary, comparative study of Josiah Royce’s concept of wise provincialism and William Henry Ferris’ romantic black nationalism.
 The central research question of this study is: Did any of Royce’s contemporaries take up Royce’s concept of wise provincialism, or a concept functionally similar to it, and enact it on the societal level?
 He will argue that Ferris did so in his roles as a historian of Negro history and as the literary editor of the United Negro Improvement Association’s Negro World from 1919 to 1923.
 He doesn’t intend to claim that Ferris explicitly adopted Royce’s concept of wise provincialism unless he can uncover adequate evidence for such a claim.
-Rather, he will explain how Ferris’ romantic black nationalism, as embodied in his two-volume The African Abroad, or His Evolution in Western Civilization, Tracing His Development Under Caucasian Milieu (1913) and during his tenure as the literary editor of the Negro World, is functionally similar to how Royce envisions wise provincialism operating in a society.
-He also will investigate how Ferris’ romantic black nationalism can be cosmopolitan in the same sense as Royce’s wise provincialism.
+Rather, he will explain how Ferris’ romantic black nationalism, as embodied in his two-volume The African Abroad, or His Evolution in Western Civilization, Tracing His Development Under Caucasian Milieu (1913) and during his tenure as the literary editor of the Negro World, is functionally similar to how Royce envisions wise provincialism operates in a society.